The Bridge

 Pippin (maybe too slow.)

-The console code will be one firmware file and the USB will be one for each type.
 The Bridge includes an HDMI to USB.
-Like the Bliss-Box adapters, the universal connector will be HDMI and labels Bridge.
+Like the Bliss-Box adapters, the universal connector will be HDMI and labeled as Bridge.

 The D.I.Y cable info

 In all cases the power line is the highest voltage provided form the console.
 For example PlayStation has both +3 and +7 or GC has both +3 and +5.
-The yellow wires (if needed) will be the secondary power, almost always 3 volts.
+There are console that have no power and an external power is needed.
+Also sometimes a pin short key is needed.
+Some cable require resistor, it is suggested to use them.

 User documentation.